 The National Commission for Health Education Credentialing outlines Eight Areas of Responsibility containing a comprehensive set of Competencies and Sub-competencies defining the role of the health education specialist.
 These Responsibilities were verified by the 2020 Health Education Specialist Practice Analysis II (HESPA II 2020) project and serve as the basis of the CHES® and MCHES® exam beginning in 2022.
 You should practice as many of the responsibilities and competencies as possible during your field experience.
-If you are an MPH student, your field experience should also align with least four of the MPH CEPH competencies, including interprofessional practice.
+If you are an MPH student, your field experience should also align with least four of the MPH CEPH competencies (updated in 2021) including Nr.
+21 regarding interprofessional practice.